 of Venus after Sunset,

-The tables allow one to find the highest altitude in the sky which Venus attains for any given latitude during the 2018 evening apparition, and in which direction it is seen.
-For example, observers situated at latitude 40° North (a mid-Northern latitude) find the planet highest in the sky (at 30 minutes after sunset) in mid-June 2018, when it is seen at an altitude of 21° towards the West-North-west (WNW).
-The duration column shows that the planet is viewable for about 2½ hours after sunset.
+The tables allow one to find the highest altitude in the sky which Venus attained for any given latitude during the 2021-22 evening apparition, and in which direction it was seen.
+For example, observers situated at latitude 30° North would have found the planet highest in the sky (at 30 minutes after sunset) in late November 2021, when it was seen at an altitude of 24° towards the South-west.
+The duration column shows that the planet was then above the horizon for almost 3 hours after sunset.

-Direction & Altitude (30 minutes after local sunset) and Visible Duration of Venus for Northern hemisphere latitudes and the Equator for the evening apparition of 2018 (click on the thumbnail for the full-size table, 105 KB).
-For Southern hemisphere latitudes and the Equator, click here (100 KB).
-To find your latitude, visit the Heavens Above website, select your country and enter the name of your nearest town or city using the 'Town Search' facility.
+Direction & Altitude (30 minutes after local sunset) and Visible Duration of Venus for Northern hemisphere latitudes and the Equator for the evening apparition of 2021-22 (click on the thumbnail for the full-size table, 102 KB).
+A table for Southern hemisphere latitudes and the Equator can be seen here (94 KB).
+To find your latitude, visit the Heavens Above website, select your country and enter the name of your nearest town or city in the search box.

 The table column headings are as follows:

 Alt = angular altitude (elevation) of Venus (degrees above the horizon; a negative value of Alt means Venus was below the horizon).
 Altitudes are accurate to within ±1°.

 Dur = the approximate visibility duration of Venus after local sunset (in hrs:mins).
 An italicised duration means that Venus was seen under twilight conditions through to its setting, i.e. it was not seen against a truly dark sky (twilight in this case refers to nautical twilight, which ends when the Sun is more than 12° below the horizon).
 Durations are accurate to within ±5 minutes.